StevenBlack/vocab/readme.md

 Proceeding from cause to effect; reasoning from a general law to a particular instance.
 This describes a deductive approach to a chain of reasoning.
 If the polar ice caps melted, your a priori conclusion would be the eventual flooding of coastal areas.
 A second meaning is "presumptive" or "conjectural"—based on theory or preconception rather than fact, as in an a priori conclusion.
-Pronounced AH PREE-OR-EE.

 ### abdabs